Latest News

 Time: Arming an explosive device takes 1 minute or more, depending on the scope of the job.
 Disarming an explosive is treated as if the explosive were a complex trap, and takes 2d4 rounds to attempt.

-Knowledge (all) (Int, Trained Only)
+Knowledge all (Int, Trained Only)

 • Arcana (ancient mysteries, magic traditions, arcane symbols, constructsdragonsmagical beasts); Although robots are constructsKnowledge (arcana) cannot be used to identify robots or their abilities and weaknesses.